Physician Non-Solicitation Agreements

 Houston Health Care Attorneys Serving Providers Nationwide - 713-909-7323

 In today’s competitive health care market, medical practices have an interest in protecting assets valuable to the business, especially in the event a physician parts ways.
 Like any business, they may utilize available legal safeguards to do so.
-This includes employment agreements which contain clauses such as confidentiality provisions, non-compete agreements, and non-solicitation agreements.
+This includes employment agreements that contain clauses such as confidentiality provisions, non-compete agreements, and non-solicitation agreements.
 Unlike other non-medical businesses however, health care providers are subject to unique regulations that make for added issues and scrutiny when creating and enforcing these important agreements.

-At Hendershot, Cowart & Hisey, P.C., our Houston health care attorneys have become widely regarded for our work representing health care providers throughout Texas and the U.S, and particularly in providing proactive counsel to practices that wish to ensure their medical employment contracts are clear, compliant, and enforceable.
+At Hendershot Cowart, P.C., our Houston health care attorneys have become widely regarded for our work representing health care providers throughout Texas and the U.S, and particularly in providing proactive counsel to practices that wish to ensure their medical employment contracts are clear, compliant, and enforceable.
 From reviewing, drafting, and negotiating terms to enforcement and defense, we offer comprehensive legal services to help medical providers and practitioners protect what matters most.

 What is a Non-Solicitation Agreement?

 Non-solicitation agreements work by deterring a physician from inviting patients and / or former colleagues to move with them to a new practice for a specified period of time.
 Soliciting patients or employees may consist of efforts designed to direct, convince, or coerce them into services or arrangements that compete with the practice.